Layer812/mdxPC/README.md

 ## Usage
 1.Push 'M' Button, you can see help.<br>
 <img width="50%" src ="https://github.com/user-attachments/assets/019905da-9d3b-4c67-bfcd-6aebdd8362bf"><br>
 2.Select file by 'Cursor key'(Up/Down) without Fn.
-Hit 'Space Key' to Start/Stop playing.
+Hit 'Space Key' to Start/Stop playing.<br>
 ## Compile
-1.Download all of codes into "mdxCP" folder on ArduinoIDE as sketch.
+1.Download all of codes into "mdxCP" folder on ArduinoIDE as sketch.<br>
-2.Change board type to Cardputer
+2.Change board type to Cardputer<br>
-3.Change partition to Custom
+3.Change partition to Custom<br>
-4.Compile and Upload to Cardputer
+4.Compile and Upload to Cardputer<br>
 ## Limitations (things to do)
 This software provided as No warranty.
 - Limit numbers, MDX File size < 20Kb, PDX File size < 2MB, files in the directory < 255, directory depth < 7.
 Path name < 255.